Contents

 Where: Operates in 30 European countries, including Belgium, Denmark, Finland, France and the UK, and services customers in 12 different languages.

-How much: Monthly membership fee is £35 and commission ranges from 15 percent to 20 percent.
+How much: Monthly membership fee is £35 and commission ranges from 15 to 20%.
 There are no listing or one-off registration fees.

 Customer profile: With 450 million users, Spartoo’s core demographic is women ages 30 to 40.